keul/keul.it/content/blog/quit-your-early-2000-web-hosting-for-netlify/index.md

 PHP was (is still probably) cheap... nobody will give you easily ssh access to a server to do some Python.

 So why I bought it?
+The same Old Error, the "One day I will" syndrome:

-My had was "One day I will create my personal site, then... who knows?
+> "One day I will create my personal site, then... who knows?
 Maybe I will develop my personal blog engine?".

-Jesus... what an incredible amount of free time...
+Jesus... what an incredible amount of free time.

-Having a personal web site at the time was still cool... maybe not that much like in the mid-90nties, but not uncommon as it's today.
+Having a personal web site at the time was cool?
+Don't know, maybe not that much like in the mid-90nties, but not uncommon as it's today.
 Keep in mind I'm not a freelance, I'm pretty sure that this can be important for a guy who need to sell itself as a company.

 But for me this has been a waste of money.
-I never used the PHP support apart some basic stuff, I don't even have anymore any FTP access to it (the service deleted it automatically after security issues that hit other users)... and I don't want it anymore.
+I never used the PHP support apart some basic stuff, I don't have anymore any FTP access configured (the service deleted my last ones years ago automatically after security issues that hit other users)... and I don't want it anymore.

 But every year, in the renewal period, I ended saying "Ok, maybe next year".

-Lazyness.
+Laziness and procrastination.

 # SSL